-The Sol Price School of Public Policy enrolls approximately 1,650 students: 485 undergraduates, 865 core master’s students, 230 executive program students, 55 Ph.D. students, and 24 students in joint and certificate programs, and 48 Ph.D. students.
+The USC Sol Price School of Public Policy currently enrolls 1,806 students: 602 undergraduates, 834 core master’s students, 304 executive program students, 18 students in joint and certificate programs, and 48 Ph.D. students.

-- 44% are from outside the Southern California region
+- 43% hail from outside the Southern California region

-Most of the graduate students enter the Price School with two to five years of work experience in their respective fields.
+Most graduate students enter the Price School with two to five years of work experience in their respective fields.
 Those entering the executive MHA program, the online Executive Master of Urban Planning program, the online MPA program, and the Executive Master of Leadership program have 10-15 years of experience.
-The Price School currently enrolls legislative staff, city council members, real estate developers, health care professionals, architects, foreign government officials, Peace Corps volunteers, physicians, teachers with Teach for America, Coro Fellows, foundation staff, engineers, researchers, and professionals from community-based organizations, among others.
+The Price School enrolls legislative staff, city council members, real estate developers, health care professionals, foreign government officials, Peace Corps volunteers, physicians, teachers with Teach for America, Coro Fellows, foundation staff, engineers, researchers, and professionals from community-based organizations, among others.

-The Price School’s international student population comes from 39 countries around the world including Australia, Bangladesh, Bulgaria, Canada, Chile, china, Ecuador, Egypt, El Salvador, France, Ghana, Honduras, Hong Kong, India, Indonesia, Iran, Italy, Japan, Kuwait, Latvia, Lebanon, Mexico, Mongolia, Myanmar, Nigeria, Norway, Philippines, Saudi Arabia, Singapore, South Africa, South Korea, Taiwan, Thailand, Turkey, Uganda, United Arab Emirates, Thailand, Turkey, Taiwan, United Kingdom, and the United States of America.
+The Price School’s international student population comes from 36 countries around the world including: Afghanistan, the Bahamas, Belgium, Canada, China, Colombia, Czech Republic, France, Hong Kong, Indonesia, India, Italy, Japan, Kuwait, Kazakhstan, Mexico, Malaysia, Myanmar, New Zealand, Pakistan, Panama, Philippines, Singapore, South Korea, Spain, Sri Lanka, Sweden, United Arab Emirates, Thailand, Turkey, Taiwan, United Kingdom, and the United States of America.

-The Price School’s domestic population is comprised of students from 43 states, US Territories and the District of Columbia including: Alaska, Arkansas, Arizona, American Samoa, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Minnesota, Montana, North Carolina, Nebraska, Nevada, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, Wyoming and the District of Columbia.
+The Price School’s domestic population is comprised of students from 43 states, US Territories and the District of Columbia including: Alaska, Arkansas, Arizona, American Samoa, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Mississippi, Montana, North Carolina, New Jersey, New Mexico, Nevada, New York, Ohio, Oregon, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming, and the District of Columbia.